viktorbezdek/awesome-github-projects/README.md

 - [josh-richardson/cadmus](https://github.com/josh-richardson/cadmus) - A GUI frontend for @werman's Pulse Audio real-time noise suppression plugin
 - [RasaHQ/rasa](https://github.com/RasaHQ/rasa) - 💬   Open source machine learning framework to automate text- and voice-based conversations: NLU, dialogue management, connect to Slack, Facebook, and more - Create chatbots and voice assistants
 - [avineshwar/shotlooter](https://github.com/avineshwar/shotlooter) - a recon tool that finds sensitive data inside the screenshots uploaded to prnt.sc
-- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration tool empowering developers to build, observe, and react to data pipelines
+- [PrefectHQ/prefect](https://github.com/PrefectHQ/prefect) - Prefect is a workflow orchestration framework for building resilient data pipelines in Python.
 - [iterative/dvc](https://github.com/iterative/dvc) - 🦉 ML Experiments and Data Management with Git
 - [mlcommons/ck](https://github.com/mlcommons/ck) - Collective Mind (CM) is a small, modular, cross-platform and decentralized workflow automation framework with a human-friendly interface and reusable automation recipes to make it easier to build, run
 - [MISP/misp-taxonomies](https://github.com/MISP/misp-taxonomies) - Taxonomies used in MISP taxonomy system and can be used by other information sharing tool.